fabiomattei/uddocs/_docs/validation.md

 # Validation

-This class check the content of a set o fields to see if they contina what they are ment to, possible filters are:
+This class check the content of a set o fields to see if they contains what they are ment to, possible filters are:

 * boolean             can contain [true, false]
 * integer             can contain an integer number